wkhtmltopdf/wkhtmltopdf/INSTALL.md

 * Ensure that you are using the correct Qt version by running ```git submodule update```
 * Run the command ```scripts/build.py``` (or ```scripts\build.py``` if you
   are on Windows) to get a list of all targets which can be built.
+If you want to compile on a distribution not listed above or for another Unix-like OS, please use the ```posix-local``` target -- it assumes that you have already installed all build dependencies beforehand.
 * If you want to customize the default Qt configuration options for your target, please set the ```WKHTMLTOX_QT_CONFIG``` environment variable before running the above command.
 Adding a prefix of ```remove:```